SubhadityaMukherjee/AI-knowledge-base/docs/Network Dissection Quantifying Interpretability of Deep Visual Representions.md

 - We do not find evidence of transitions across different concept categories during training
 - For example, units in conv5 do not turn into texture or material detectors before becoming object or part detectors.
 - Comparing different random initializations, the models converge to similar levels of interpretability, both in terms of the unique detector number and the total detector number; this matches observations of convergent learning
-- For the network without dropout, more texture detectors emerge but fewer object detectors
+- For the network without [[dropout]], more texture detectors emerge but fewer object detectors
 - Batch normalization seems to decrease interpretability significantly.
 - The batch normalization result serves as a caution that discriminative power is not the only property of a representation that should be measured.
 - batch normalization 'whitens' the activation at each layer, which smooths out scaling issues and allows a network to easily rotate axes of intermediate representations during training